Home > Shop By Condition > Autoimmune Diseases > Feline Rodent Ulcers

 The conventional veterinary treatment for indolent ulcers almost always involves the use of steroids to calm the inflammation and antibiotics to clear up any secondary bacterial infection.
 While this may provide short-term relief, these medications can weaken your cat's immune system and cause side effects.
 Genetics, allergies, and autoimmune disease are common reasons why cats may develop this condition and have it long-term.
 Thus the goal is to introduce holistic veterinary treatments to help support your cat's immune system and minimize the frequency of flare-ups.

 When your cat has an autoimmune condition such as feline rodent ulcers, your kitty's immune system is so overloaded that the cat's body forms antibodies to its own tissues and attacks itself.
 The onset of the attacks is associated with triggers such as food allergies, exposure to chemicals, vaccines and stress.
 Autoimmune conditions cannot be cured but they can be controlled.
 Holistic veterinary treatments, in conjunction with conventional treatments, can minimize flare-ups and reduce the need for medications.
-Holistic treatments entail feeding your cat a hypoallergenic, anti-inflammatory diet and using supplements that modulate the immune system.

-Holistic Supplements to Treat Feline Rodent Ulcers
+Supplements For Feline Rodent Ulcers

 The following supplements have been helpful for cats with feline rodent ulcers, viruses and other autoimmune conditions.
 These supplements have been used successfully in veterinary hospitals since 2005: